-We're storing an increasing volume of important data on our external hard drives, so it's essential you buy the best external hard drive that suits your needs if you work with a lot of files and documents with large file sizes - and we're here to help with our list of the best external hard drives money can buy in 2018.
+It's essential you buy the best external hard drive that suits your needs if you work with a lot of files and documents with large file sizes - and we're here to help with our list of the best external hard drives money can buy in 2018.

 When looking for the best external hard drive or storage solutions for your needs, you need to make sure you consider some important things.
 For a start, you'll want to get an external drive with the right amount of capacity - after all, you don't want to run out of space, but nor do you really want to pay for storage you're not going to use.

 You'll also want to think about data transfer speeds - if you're moving a lot of large files to your external hard drive then you'll want something that can move them quickly.